gbingol/macroland/README.md

 ## Apps

-Different apps can be developed from merely computational to apps which work directly using the data from the workbook (similar to spreadsheet software).
-For example, once a selection is made and an app is started, the range is shown (can be modified later on as well):
+Apps for different purposes can be developed; i.e. an app with merely computational purposes or another app which directly works with the data from the workbook.

+For example, based on a selection (range), such as *response* and *factor(s)* shown in the linear regression app, the selected data can be analyzed conveniently.
+Selection can be modified by editing the text (Sheet 1:H3:H22) or simply by making a new select.

 ![Apps](apps.png)

 &nbsp;

+---

 The framework relies on the following libraries:
+- Numpy
+- scisuit
-- wxWidgets (Main frame, workbook and command-window)
+- wxWidgets
-- wxPython (Apps)
+- wxPython